luizmn/nlw6-letmeask/README.md

 - Create Modal component and custom styles
 - Create user types and permissions (today every authenticated user is an admin)
 - Refine styles
+- Use other databases
+- Create dark mode